Pages

 2. Wearing the instrument of his death around your neck is idolatry, and it's insulting.

 Please feel free to leave a comment.
-For more on this subject, click here.
+For another of my columns on this subject, click here.

 To return to the home page, click here